jeremyKisner/library-api/README.md

 # Library API
-This is a Flask RESTful API that contains a postgres back-end for storage.
+A Flask RESTful API that contains a postgres back-end for storage.

 ## Setting Up the Environment
 Create a Virtual Environment